sachenl/dsc-phase-4-project/README.md

 For this project, we trained a pretrained cnn model to predict the Classification of the x-ray images.

 ## Business understanding
 The medical dataset comes from Kermany et al. contains a set of x-ray images of pediatric patients.
-The images will show whether the patients have pneumonia or not. our task is to build a model that can classify whether a given patient has pneumonia, given a chest x-ray image.
-Since this is an Image Classification problem, we are going to solve it with Deep Learning.
+The images will show whether the patients have pneumonia or not.
+Our task is to build a model that can classify whether a given patient has pneumonia given a chest x-ray image.
+Since this is an Image Classification problem, we will solve it with Deep Learning.

 ## The Dataset
-The dataset that we are going to use the image classification is the chese_xray which contains two categories: Pneumonia and Normal.The data was downloaded from https://data.mendeley.com/datasets/rscbjbr9sj/3 to the local drive and unzip.
-The data set is assigned into two folders (train and test) and contains subfoler for each of the category Pneumonia and Normal.
-In each of the folders, there are a lot of xray images.
-To check how many samples in each of the categories, we used the OS.listdir methods.
+The dataset that we will use for image classification is the chese_xray which contains two categories: Pneumonia and Normal.
+The data was downloaded from https://data.mendeley.com/datasets/rscbjbr9sj/3 to the local drive and unzipped.
+The data set is assigned into two folders (train and test) and contains a subfolder for each Pneumonia and Normal category.
+In each of the folders, there are a lot of x-ray images.
+To check how many samples were in each category, we used the OS.listdir methods.

-In train folder, there are normal folder which contains 1349 images and PNEUMONIA folder which contains 3884 images.
-In test folder, there are normal folder which contains 235 images and PNEUMONIA folder which contains 390 images.
-The images in each folder is too large for the modeling since our local computer is not very powerful for the mulitple testing.
-We need to downsampling the dataset first to find the optimal model and parameter first.
-Then using the full dataset to train and test our model.
-Base on our earlier expience, we will use 20% of the total dataset to modeling our model.
-We also need to make 10% of the traning data to validation dataset.
+In the train folder, there is a regular folder that contains 1349 images and the PNEUMONIA folder, which includes 3884 images.
+The NORMAL folder in the test folder contains 235 pictures, and the PNEUMONIA folder contains 390 images.
+The images in each folder are too large for the modeling since our local computer is not very powerful for multiple testing.
+Therefore, we need to downsample the dataset to find the optimal model and parameter first.
+We are then using the entire dataset to train and test our model.
+Based on our earlier experience, we will use 20% of the total dataset to model our model.
+We also need to make 10% of the training data to the validation dataset.

 ## Plan

-1. Downsampleing the data set by randomly choosing 20% of the original trainning and testing images to the new data_org_subset folder.
-Make a new folder of validation and random select 5% of the images from trainning folder.
+1. Downsampleing the data set by randomly choosing 20% of the initial training and testing images to the new data_org_subset folder.
+Make a new validation folder and randomly select 5% of the pictures from the training folder.
-2. Define the train generator, validation generator and test generator.
+2. Define the trained generator, validation generator, and test generator.
-3. Build the deep learning model base on the pretrained CNN (VGG19) by adding a few fully connected layers.
-Train the model with selected images.
+3. Build the deep learning model base on the Pretrained CNN (VGG19) by adding a few fully connected layers.
+Then, train the model with selected images.
-4. Retrain the model with full training data.
+4. Retrain the model with complete training data.
 5. Evaluate the model with the test images.